patternfly/patternfly-org/source/get-started/patternfly-migration-guide-3.0/index.md

 author: ajolicoeur
 layout: page
 ---
+## PatternFly 3.0 Migration Guide

 This guide details how to upgrade from PatternFly 2.x to our latest version, [PatternFly 3.0][1].
+Looking for the Angular migration guide?
+Use the [PatternFly Angular 3.0][8] upgrade instead.

 ## PatternFly 3.0 is (almost) backwards compatible with v2.x.